-The United States was motivated by both commercial and broader strategic interests in deciding to negotiate preferential trade agreements with Central America and the Dominican Republic.
-Geopolitical and strategic concerns sparked interest by all parties in pursuing the CAFTA-DR. Proponents expect the CAFTA-DR to reinforce regional stability by providing institutional structures that will undergird gains made in democracy, the rule of law, and efforts to fight terrorism, organized crime, and drug trafficking.
+The United States was motivated by both commercial and broader foreign economic policy interests in deciding to negotiate preferential trade agreements with Central America and the Dominican Republic.
+Geopolitical and strategic concerns also sparked interest by all parties in pursuing the CAFTA-DR. Proponents expected the CAFTA-DR to reinforce regional stability by providing institutional structures that can undergird gains made in democracy, the rule of law, and efforts to fight terrorism, organized crime, and drug trafficking.
 The CAFTA-DR may also be a way to expand support for U.S. positions in the Free Trade Area of the Americas (FTAA), and given that the January 2005 completion date has slipped, may also help rationalize the system of disparate preferential trade agreements that currently define Western Hemisphere trade relations.

-Critics of the CAFTA-DR point to equally broad themes, such as the pervasive social and economic inequality in much of the region, and so support strong labor and environment provisions as important negotiating objectives.
-There is concern, for example, over the adequacy of working conditions and enforcement of labor laws in the CAFTA-DR countries.
-The CAFTA-DR countries argue that the agreement is one of many forces that can have a positive effect in raising labor standards, although it is not sufficient to accomplish this goal on its own.
+Critics of the CAFTA-DR pointed to equally broad themes, such as the pervasive social and economic inequality in much of the region, and so supported strong labor and environment provisions as important negotiating objectives.
+There was concern, for example, over the adequacy of working conditions and enforcement of labor laws in the CAFTA-DR countries.
+The